 The current dynamic document can be found in the Download Documents section at the bottom of this page.
 The risk assessment will continue to be updated as circumstances require.

 You may contact the school by telephone during office hours in term-time on 020 8997 5855.

-If you have a general enquiry, you may contact our receptionist Ms Lotasz.
+If you have a general enquiry, you may contact members of our Business Team, Ms Goldsworthy and Mr Powar.
 For enquiries about payments, you should ask for our Finance Office.

 If you wish to send items of post to the school, the address is Montpelier Primary School, Montpelier Road, Ealing, London, W5 2QT.
 Post is only delivered to the school during term-time.

 Each term, parents are given a curriculum map for each of their children.
 Information on curriculum and other aspects of school life and learning are published on our iMontpelier website.
 You can explore the current curriculum maps here.

 Montpelier Primary School uses the ReadWrite Inc scheme.

 Our Current Behaviour for Learning policy can be found in the Downloads section, below.

 Montpelier Primary School has a full governing body and details of its membership can be found in the downloadable documents section below.